-The CSFC is a Colorado nonprofit corporation, which currently is in the process of applying for federal 501(c)(3) recognition.
+The CSFC is a Colorado nonprofit corporation and a registered federal 501(c)(3) organization.

 The vision of the CSFC is to assist chief fire officers across the State of Colorado in their efforts to protect all of Colorado's life and property from fire and other disasters.
 It is a dynamic organization, characterized by integrity, innovation, community focus, and proactive leadership.
 CSFC strives to build strategic alliances, mentor aspiring leaders, and advance the safety of all Colorado communities by supporting the professional development of the fire and emergency services industry through training and continuing education.

 Presentation by Garry Briese

 For a larger PDF version of the slides, please click here.
 (Caution: large file size — 7.8MB)

 It's that time of year!
 We've added a convenient online membership application and renewal form.